CEBerndsen/BioCHfxns/README.md

 MM_simplefit: A function that takes a data frame with columns conc and rate.
 Returns a table showing the Vmax and Km values plus error

 MM_simplefit_plot: A function that takes a data frame with columns conc and rate.
 Returns a ggplot2 plot showing the data plus the fit as a line.
 Plot object can be modifed by assigning the MM_simplefit_plot object to a variable and then using the '+' to add on theme or other geoms.

+EnzInh_predict: A function that takes a data frame with columns conc, rate, I (concentration of inhibitor).
+Returns a table of fitting statistics or a list of the detailed fitting information for comparison.
+Table must contain at least two concentrations of inhibitor to be effective.